Cosmological perturbations and gravitational waves in the general Einstein-vector theory: The scalar perturbations

+Condition~\eqref{stabilityS2-20265121600} follows from the requirement that the coefficient of the $\left( \phi_{m} \right)^2$ term be positive, which guarantees the stability of matter perturbations.
+On the other hand, positivity of the $(\phi_{2})^2$ term requires $\beta_{1}+4\beta_{4}H^2\ge 0$, whereas positivity of the $\left( P_{\phi_{1}} -\cdots \right)^2$ term requires $\beta_{1}+4\beta_{4}H^2\le 0$.
+Since $H$ is generally time dependent, these two conditions are compatible only when $\beta_{1}=\beta_{4}=0$, which leads directly to the stability condition~\eqref{stabilityS1-20265121600}.
+However, Eqs.~\eqref{constraintS1-20265111307}-\eqref{constraintS3-20265111307} indicate that the above Hamiltonian analysis is valid only in the case $\bar{A}\ne 0$ and ($\beta_{1}\ne 0$ or $\beta_{4}\ne 0$).
+Consequently, within the parameter subspace $\bar{A}\ne 0$ and ($\beta_{1}\ne 0$ or $\beta_{4}\ne 0$), the general Einstein-vector theory inevitably violates the scalar sector stability conditions at the linear level.
+Therefore, this branch of the theory is dynamically unstable under linear scalar perturbations. }

-From the above analysis, inspection of Eqs.~\eqref{psi1-912}, \eqref{phib-constraint-1529}, \eqref{psi3-912}, and \eqref{Ss-action-11271701} indicates that the stability conditions discussed above may no longer apply under the parameter choices $\bar{A}=0$ or $\beta_{1}=\beta_{4}=0$.
-For the case $\bar{A}\ne 0$ and $\beta_{1}=\beta_{4}=0$, the background equation~\eqref{EqA-BG} implies $\mu_{0}=\beta_{2}=0$ since the Hubble parameter $H(t)$ is time-dependent.
-In this situation, the action~\eqref{action-all} reduces to that of the Einstein-Maxwell theory supplemented by a Gauss-Bonnet term, and there are no dynamical scalar degrees of freedom beyond those originating from the matter sector.
-We therefore turn in the next subsection to the case $\bar{A}=0$.
+{We next consider the stability properties in the remaining regions of parameter space.
+For the case $\bar{A}\ne 0$ and $\beta_{1}=\beta_{4}=0$, the background equation~\eqref{EqA-BG} implies $\mu_{0}=\beta_{2}=0$ since the Hubble parameter $H(t)$ is time dependent.
+In this case, the action~\eqref{action-all} reduces to that of the Einstein-Maxwell theory supplemented by a Gauss-Bonnet term.
+The Hamiltonian analysis shows that, apart from the single dynamical scalar perturbation associated with matter, the scalar sector contains only a gauge degree of freedom and no additional propagating scalar modes.
+Consequently, the only remaining stability requirement is the matter-sector condition $\bar{p}_{m,n}\ge 0$~\eqref{stabilityS2-20265121600}.
+For the case $\bar{A}= 0$, when $Q_{\bar{A}}=0$, the same conclusion is obtained as in the parameter subspace $\bar{A}\ne 0$ and $\beta_{1}=\beta_{4}=0$.
+We therefore focus on the remaining branch $\bar{A}= 0$ and $Q_{\bar{A}}\ne 0$. }